Vnjvibhash/transmitter-and-flight-controller/README.md

 # transmitter-and-flight-controller
-This is the transmitter and flight controller file in Disk Image format
+This is the transmitter and flight controller file in Disk Image File format